prixladi/class-names/README.md

 # ClassNames

-ClassNames is simple utily for composing css **class names**.
+ClassNames is a simple utility for composing **CSS** class names.

 ## API

 ClassName can be composed using different objects.
-Each object type has different way how to be converted to class name.
-Different objects can be used mixed together in one call / method chain.
+Each object type has a different way how to be converted to a class name.
+Different objects can be used mixed in one call / method chain.

 - **string**: string value or string.Empty if value is null, `"class" -> "class"`
 - **IEnumerable<string>**: items merged together, `["class1", null, '', "class2"] => "class1 class2"`
 - **IEnumerable<(string, bool)>**: First items of tuples whose second items is true, `[("class1", true), ("class2", false)] => "class1"`
 - **object**: all object property names whose value is true or **bool.Parse** returns true, `new { class1 = "true", class2 = false, class3 = true } => "class1 class3"`

-Utility supports two different patters:
+Utility supports two different patterns:

 - Object builder pattern.